Special Educational Needs and Disabilities Report (SEND)

 • The school has shower facilities and a disabled toilet.

-• There is a ramp access leading into main playground which is suitable for wheel chair users and push chairs.
+• There is a ramp access leading into main playground which is suitable for wheelchair users and push chairs.

-The school ensures that all pupils are included in all off site activities.
-Risk assessments reference how the trip will be made accessible to all SEND pupils.
-After school clubs are accessible to all pupils-meetings with the SENDCo and the club lead together with parents ensure that the needs of SEND pupils are catered for so that they are not disadvantaged.
+After school clubs are accessible to all children-meetings with the SENCO and the club lead together with parents ensure that the needs of SEND children are catered for so that they are not disadvantaged.

 Inclusion